ruricolist/vernacular/README.md

 This is called (following Racket) a *hash lang*.

 The language of a module can also be specified as part of the import syntax.
-Since the language is not an inherent part of the file, the same file can be loaded as a module in more than one language.
+This is important: since the language is not an inherent part of the file, the same file can be loaded as a module in more than one language.
 And each language-file combination gets its own, completely independent module.

 # Languages